 Poor Keyword Research

-Keyword research is the practice of identifying and analyzing specific search terms that people enter into search engines.
-These terms are the “building blocks” of your SEO efforts.
+Keywords are the “building blocks” of your SEO efforts.
 A misstep in selecting appropriate keywords can result in low traffic, poor rankings, and missed business opportunities.

 Common Mistakes

 Choosing Highly Competitive Keywords: This can make it incredibly difficult to rank well, especially for newer websites without a robust backlink profile.
+Think of trying to rank for “best smartphone” as an example.
+It’s much tougher than aiming for “affordable smartphones for students.”

 How to Fix

 Google Keyword Planner: This free tool provides keyword ideas and metrics like search volume and competition.
+You can use this to discover new keywords, see how often they’re searched, and understand how tough the competition is.
+This helps you pick the best keywords for your content.

 Strategies to Employ